varoOP/shinkro-mapping/README.md

-# shinkuro-mapping
+# shinkro-mapping
-Mapping for use with shinkuro
+- Community mapping for use with [shinkro](https://github.com/varoOP/shinkro).
+- Pull requests are welcome and appreciated!